shieldproject/shield/docs/tenancy.md

 For example, we may want to have a NOC team be able to re-run failing backup jobs, but not be allowed to change any configuration, or see the credentials stored in target / storage endpoints.
-This is where rights and roles come into play.
+This is where roles come into play.

 A **Right** is a token that governs one single aspect of the system.
 The ability to view backup archives would be a right; so would the ability to run an ad hoc backup job.

-A **Role** combines multiple _rights_ into a single assignable unit.
-"NOC Operator" might be a role that has just enough rights to perform ad hoc backup jobs.
+A **Role** represents a given level of access to either a tenant ("Tenant Roles") or the system itself ("System Roles").
+These roles are defined by the SHIELD software itself.
+They are:

+- **Site Administrator** - super user
+- **Site Manager** - able to manage tenants and assignments
+- **Site Engineer** - site-level configuration management (i.e.
+    shared cloud storage definitions, retention policy templates, etc.)
+- **Tenant Administrator** - manages tenant membership and roles
+- **Tenant Engineer** - manages configuration of tenant systems and backup jobs.
+- **Tenant Operator** - day-to-day operation; run / restore /
+    pause / unpause / view access.

 Each user is assigned one or more roles, for each tenant that they have access to.

-Rights are defined by the SHIELD software itself, and metadata about those rights is made available for configuration.

-Roles are globally defined by the SHIELD site administrators.

-There is a special _pseudo-role_, called **Administrator** that grants the holder full access; all rights on all tenants.

 Authentication Backends